sina-chen/predictors_of_polling_errors/us_president/README.md

-# INstruction on scraping processing and analysing US presidential election polls
+# Instruction on scraping processing and analysing US presidential election polls